s-zenmode/openbrewage/README.md

 # How to Install OpenBrewage

 It's relatively simple to install OpenBrewage.
-1. Download the .sb3 file from the Releases tab on the [GitHub Repository](https://github.com/s-zenmode/openbrewage)
+1. Download the .sb3 file from the Releases tab on the GitHub Repository (or just click here.)[https://github.com/s-zenmode/openbrewage/releases/]
 2. Open the .sb3 file in your preferred Scratch Editor
 3. Right Click on the **BREWAGE_STAT** sprite in the library and click **export**.
 4. Open your project that you would like to install OpenBrewage to